hadimca/React-Native-Examples/README.md

-In these series of examples, I am going to show some key parts of the React Native.
+In these serie of examples, I am going to show some key parts of the React Native.